Tag: favor

 Jesus called on his disciples to be laborers in the harvest of the world.
 The responds to that call usually via missionaries.
 We are all missionaries.
 We are all laborers.
 We are often blind to it.

-The Global South (where Christianity is growing) is looking at the Western World to the of being led to Jesus.
+The Global South (where Christianity is growing) is looking at the Western World to return the favor of being led to Jesus.
 Yes.
-The Global South is sending missionaries to the United States and Europe.
+The Global South is sending missionaries to the States and Europe.

 This doesn’t excuse us from sending and supporting missionaries.
 This should actually encourage us to do so.
 Missionaries provide us a better lens to view our biases and cultural blindness.
 This teaches us how to better missionaries to our own cultures, and to be better laborers.